 I had NO idea what I wanted to do after high school!
-I didn’t have access to very much information or mentorship when I applied to university because nobody in my family had been to university before my older brother.
-I enjoyed science, so I applied to a program at the University of Ottawa that combined organic chemistry and molecular biology.
+I didn’t have access to very much information or mentorship when I applied to university.
+This was because nobody in my family had been to university before my older brother.
+In school, I enjoyed science.
+When I graduated, I applied to a program at the University of Ottawa that combined organic chemistry and molecular biology.
 I didn’t know it at the time, but that was actually the perfect balance for me!

 I am motivated by